-Importantly this stage of the environmental approvals process for Arrowsmith North will establish the credentials for the use of VDT in Kwongan Heath, which is the vegetation encountered at Arrowsmith North and also for the grasses and sedges within Banksia Woodland at our other projects.
+Importantly the RMP will establish the credentials for the use of VDT in Kwongan Heath, which is the vegetation encountered at Arrowsmith North and also for the grasses and sedges within Banksia Woodland at our other projects.
 It is estimated to result in the best restoration of the mine area vegetation and habitat within the mine area.